Fellow-Consulting-AG/docapp-docs/docs/en/docbits/dashboard/index.md

 ![Select Icon](/_images/docbits/Dashboard/Dashboard Index - Images/image_14_dm_three_dots.png)

-- You will then be shown this menu, select the “Merge” option which can be found at the bottom.
+- A menu will then be displayed, select the “Merge” option which can be found at the bottom.

 ![Menu](/_images/docbits/Dashboard/Dashboard Index - Images/image_15_dm_menu.png)